OSHA Plan for Fine Increase Kicks In

 Inflation has its evil grip on every corner of financial responsibility.
 Effective Jan.
-23, 2019, to adjust for inflation, OSHA has upped the maximum monetary penalty amounts for violations of its standards and regulations.
-This year, any willful and repeat violations can expect to incur fines of as much as $132,598.
-This 2.5% increase results from the Department of Labor’s Civil Penalty ruling enacted in 2015, which allows for year-to-year change for inflation.
+15, 2020, to adjust for inflation, OSHA has upped the maximum monetary penalty amounts for violations of its standards and regulations.
+This year, any willful and repeat violations can expect to incur fines of as much as $134,937.
+This 1.8% increase results from the Department of Labor’s Civil Penalty ruling enacted in 2015, which allows for year-to-year change for inflation.
 Work related injuries are on an upward trend with reported incidents growing over the past few years.
+OSHA's Top 10 Violations remain virtually unchanged.
 An effective training strategy and visual communication can help prevent workplace violations and hefty fines.

 Take Training to a New Level

 OSHA requires employers to provide training to workers who face potential hazards on the job.
 Safety professionals can encounter an array of challenges when it comes to training.
 A recent occupational safety poll by United Academy found these five challenges:

 - Keeping workers in a safety mind-set

 - Time restraints

 - Keeping training fresh

 Strengthening workplace safety weaknesses begins with an employer and staff that have the same priorities.
 Keep workers in a safety mindset by allowing them to help pinpoint safety needs.
 Workers are the ones doing the work and sometimes can help figure out the best solution.